nystudio107/seomatic/DOCS.md

 * **Title** - The human readable title for this SEO Template Meta
 * **Template Path** - Enter the path to the template to associate this meta with (just as you would on the Section settings).
 It will override the SEO Site Meta for this template.
 Leave any field blank if you want it to fall back on the default global settings for that field.
+* **Main Entity of Page** - The Main Entity of Page is a more specific, additional type that describes this page.
+You don't need to select anything here, but if you do, an additional JSON-LD structured data entity will be added to your page, more specifically describing the page's content.
+It is accessible via the `seomaticMainEntityOfPage` Twig variable.
 * **SEO Title** - This should be between 10 and 70 characters (spaces included).
 Make sure your title tag is explicit and contains your most important keywords.
 Be sure that each page has a unique title tag.
 * **SEO Description** - This should be between 70 and 160 characters (spaces included).
 Meta descriptions allow you to influence how your web pages are described and displayed in search results.
 Ensure that all of your web pages have a unique meta description that is explicit and contains your most important keywords.
 * **SEO Keywords** - Google ignores this tag; though other search engines do look at it.
 Utilize it carefully, as improper or spammy use most likely will hurt you, or even have your site marked as spam.
 Avoid overstuffing the keywords and do not include keywords that are not related to the specific page you place them on.